Acoustic guitar has a variety of voicings, from the instrument itself as well as how it’s played. It can be full-range

 Engineers who consistently get the best sounds from acoustics use mic placement as the most critical signal processing opportunity.
 Matching the guitar, mic, and mic position correctly make acoustic tracks much easier to work with.
-Nothing you can do in your DAW can match what you do in the studio room.
+Nothing you can do in even your best DAW plugins can match what you do in the studio room.

 You can’t always “fix it in the mix.”

 If you aspire to recording the best sounds from your acoustic, take your time and use your ears when establishing your microphone technique.
-It will set you - and your guitar - apart from the lesser and lazier recording engineers out there.
-Don't be lazy.
-Mike your acoustic guitar like a pro.
+It will set you – and your guitar – apart from the lesser and lazier recording engineers out there.
+Don’t be lazy.
+Mic your acoustic guitar like a pro.